Junior Thesis Project

 - Use advanced search tools / be specific

-- Start search as a Student -> Higher Education for more journals such as Academic Search Premier
+- Start search as a Student -> High School for more journals such as Academic Search Premier

 - Limit your results using check boxes under Advanced Search to include: Full-text and Scholarly articles